 - Ghostbusters: Drs.
 Peter Venkman, Ray Stanz, and Egon Spengler started out as parapsychology professors at Columbia before being dismissed by the Dean himself and launching their paranormal investigation business.

 - Brian from Family Guy attended Brown, but dropped out one class short of graduating.
 In the episode "Brian Goes Back to College", he returns to complete his education (unsuccessfully).

 - The much-loathed Microsoft Office Assistant "Clippy" has a biography that claims he has a degree in art-semiotics from Brown.

 - Several characters from 24 attended Brown, including Audrey Raines and Bill Buchanan.

-- In The Simpsons, Lisa has an Imagine Spot where, having been caught cheating on a test, Brown remains the only Ivy League university open to her.
+- In The Simpsons, Lisa has an Imagine Spot where, having received a zero on a test, Brown remains the only Ivy League university open to her.

 - In Iron Man, when an interviewer's line of questioning makes it clear she fancies herself an anti-war activist, Tony Stark guesses her alma mater as Berkeley, and she corrects him to Brown.

 - Michael Corleone of The Godfather and its sequels is a Dartmouth graduate.